thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 > but its syntax is very similar to that of OGNL (actually, exactly the same for
 > most common cases).

-From OGNL's syntax, we know that this:
+From OGNL's syntax, we know that the expression in:

 ```html
 <p>Today is: <span th:text="${today}">13 february 2011</span>.</p>